Maxmad68/swift-libimobiledevice/README.md

 ```
 As we can see, the dependencies paths start with "/usr/local/opt" to refear to other dylibs, which is not what we want, since we included all dylibs to the Xcode project.

-To fix this, open your Xcode project main folder in the Finder, and copy to it the Python file you can download here(TODO).
+To fix this, open your Xcode project main folder in the Finder, and copy to it the Python file you can download [here](https://github.com/Maxmad68/swift-libimobiledevice/blob/master/rpathDylibs.py).

 Open a terminal, and execute those commands: